 The plan for future periods is to continue to build on the good standards established at both schools and includes:

-- The extension to UCP to provide for enhanced facilities. - The completion of the Big Life Schools curriculum development across both schools. - Opening a new Free School in the Greater Manchester area
+- Growth of UCP towards its full capacity of 420 pupils. - The completion of the Big Life Schools curriculum development across both schools. - Opening a new Free School in the Greater Manchester area

 Auditor